davemers0160/dlib_object_detection/obj_det_lib/README.md

-# Object Detector Library Code
+# Object Detector Library Project

 This project is designed to compile a dlib object detection network into a dynamically linked library (*.dll/*.so) so that is can be used byt other code/projects.